noshbar/project-GRR/README.md

 #Features (TODO)

-- [ ] Make all the new items searchable
 - [ ] Add the ability to save the contents of an entry to disk (i.e., fetch the page the news item points to, along with all its resources and save it to disk)
 - [ ] Add the ability to filter out posts containing keywords (e.g., "batman,spoilers")
 - [ ] Be able to flag posts as important if they contain specified keywords (e.g., "chris brown,horrific accident")